The Library Board of Trustees is responsible for determining the rules for public behavior in the library necessary to:

 - Disruptive behavior includes but is not limited to:

-5. the use of skateboards, scooters and skates inside the library
+- Use of skateboards, scooters, and skates inside the library

 - Illegal behavior will result in the calling of police.
 Charges will be pressed against any individual who commits an illegal act, not limited to, but including the following: